panglesd/slipshow/docs/frontmatter.rst

 =======================

-When you split your presentation in multiple files, you can define a frontmatter in the included files.
+When you split your presentation in multiple files, you can define a frontmatter in each included file.
 The fields present in multiple files will be combined when applicable.
-When not applicable, a warning will be raised.
+When the attributes are not applicable, a warning will be shown.